civicrm/civicrm-user-guide/docs/membership/renewals.md

 you should exclude members who have chosen that option from the scheduled reminders.

 ### Postal reminders

 You may also want to post out letters to all your members who are due to renew or just post letters to those without an email address and those who have opted out of bulk or all emails.
-Refer to *Postal mail communications* in the *Common workflows* section for ways to generate those letters.
+Refer to [Postal mail communications](/common-workflows/postal-mail-communications.md) for ways to generate those letters.

 ## Automatically renewed memberships